Juniper Apstra Datasheet

 Apstra was designed to handle the largest data centers in the world, supporting hundreds of thousands of connected servers.
 This is achieved through support for 3‑stage or 5‑stage Clos IP fabrics with EVPN‑Virtual Extensible LAN (VXLAN) deployed as the overlay.
 Apstra also supports smaller fabric designs.
 In edge data centers, for example, only a couple of switches are deployed, but the number of deployments is large and highly distributed.
 Apstra can easily consolidate all operations across the edge data centers into a single management interface.

-You can still leverage the same simple and powerful life-cycle management features from device operating system upgrades, simple device deployments, pre-deployment data center modeling, device telemetry, analytics dashboards, to powerful Intent-Based Analytics and Intent Time Voyager.
+You can still leverage the same simple and powerful life cycle management features, including device operating system upgrades, simple device deployments, pre‑deployment data center modeling, device telemetry, analytics dashboards, powerful intent‑based analytics, and Time Voyager.

 Data Center Interconnect

-As networks expand and applications require greater geographic diversity, several vendor-specific proprietary features have been introduced to address stretched Layer 2 domains and active/active topologies.
-Apstra supports an industry-standard EVPN-VXLAN overlay that extends Layer 2 application segments outside of the Apstra-managed topology.
-This allows architects to integrate multiple disparate computing centers for effective load balancing, legacy migration, disaster recovery, or resource sharing.
+As networks expand and applications require greater geographic diversity of data centers, several vendors have introduced proprietary data center interconnect (DCI) features to address stretched Layer 2 domains and active/active topologies between data centers.
+By contrast, Apstra supports an industry‑standard EVPN‑VXLAN overlay that extends Layer 2 application segments outside of the Apstra‑managed topology.
+This allows architects to integrate multiple disparate computing centers for effective load balancing, legacy migration, disaster recovery, or resource sharing while isolating failure domains for high availability and resilience.
+Apstra automates configuration of DCI with VXLAN tunnel stitching, dramatically reducing the complexity of unifying multiple data centers.

 Access List Policies Assurance